God in Islam: Oneness

-Muslims reject the Christian doctrine of the Trinity and divinity of Jesus, comparing it to polytheism.
-Jesus is instead believed to be a prophet.
+Though Muslims believe Jesus to be a prophet, the Trinity and divinity doctrine of normative Christianity concerning Jesus is rejected and often compared to polytheism.

 Tawhid constitutes the foremost article of the Muslim profession.
 The deification or worship of anyone or anything other than God (shirk) is the greatest sin in Islam.
 The entirety of the Islamic teaching rests on the principle of Tawhid.
+Associating partners in divinity of God is known as shirk and is the antithesis of Tawhid.
+Although the term is usually translated as "polytheism" into English, the sin is thought to be more complex.
+The translation 'associating [with God]' has been suggested instead.
+The term includes denial of attributing any form of divinity to any other thing but God.
+This includes the self by elevating oneself above others and associating attributes of God with a created being.

 According to Vincent J. Cornell, the Quran also provides a monist image of God by describing the reality as a unified whole, with God being a single concept that would describe or ascribe all existing things: "He is the First and the Last, the Evident and the Immanent: and He has full knowledge of all things."

 Uniqueness

 Islam emphasises the absolute uniqueness and singularity of God in his essence, attributes, qualities, and acts.
-As stated in Surat al-Ikhlas: God is Ahad (the unique one of absolute oneness, who is indivisible in nature, and there can be no other like him); God is Ash-Shamad (the ultimate source of all existence, the uncaused cause who created all things out of nothing, who is eternal, absolute, immutable, perfect, complete, essential, independent, and self-sufficient; who needs nothing while all of creation is in absolute need of him; the one eternally and constantly required and sought, depended upon by all existence and to whom all matters will ultimately return); he begets not, nor is he begotten (He is Unborn and Uncreated, has no parents, wife or offspring); and comparable/equal to him, there is none.
+As stated in Surat al-Ikhlas: God is Ahad (the unique one of absolute oneness, who is indivisible in nature, and there can be no other like him); God is As-Samad(the ultimate source of all existence, the uncaused cause who created all things out of nothing, who is eternal, absolute, immutable, perfect, complete, essential, independent, and self-sufficient; who needs nothing while all of creation is in absolute need of him; the one eternally and constantly required and sought, depended upon by all existence and to whom all matters will ultimately return); he begets not, nor is he begotten (He is Unborn and Uncreated, has no parents, wife or offspring); and comparable/equal to him, there is none.

 God's absolute transcendence over his creation, as well as his unlimited individuality were asserted and emphasized with support from appropriate quotations from the Qur'an as follows:

 The Qur'anic verse (19:65), "Do you know of any that can be named with His Name?" emphasizes that as Allah is Unique, His name is shared by none other.